-[TL;DR: The AirPods have goods and bads, and I don’t recommend them for everyone.
-But while the bads are immediately noticeable—including meh sound quality—some of the goods are things you appreciate more over extended use, especially if you use them with multiple Apple devices.
-Also, these are my personal views, not those of my employer or anyone else.]
+[TL;DR: AirPods have flaws, and I don’t recommend them for everyone.
+But while the drawbacks are immediately noticeable—including meh sound quality—some of the best things are features you appreciate more over extended use, especially if you use AirPods with multiple Apple devices.
+(Also, these are my personal views, not those of my employer, etc.)]

 I received my set back on December 20, so I’ve been using them just over two months.
-I almost returned them after a week because I was disappointed in the sound quality.
-But I decided to keep them, and I’m glad I did: Two months in, I’m using them more than ever.
+I almost returned them after a week because I was disappointed in the sound quality, but I decided to keep them, and I’m glad I did: Two months in, I’m using them more than when I got them.
 While I have some serious criticisms of the AirPods (as you’ll see below, and as I’ve mentioned on Twitter), and they’re not as good in some areas as I expected, they’re a lot better in other areas, and the latter are things that I’ve come to appreciate a lot more over extended use—and, I hope, point to improvements we’ll see in other Bluetooth headphones in the future.

 Sound quality: While audio quality isn’t identical to that of Apple’s wired EarPods, it’s much more similar than different.
 This means that AirPods sound decent for traditional earbuds, but not great—and not nearly as good as what you’d get with a good set of in-ear buds (and probably even great cheap in-ear buds).
 Bass is an especially noticeable weakness—even if you don’t like the accentuated bass you get with a Beats headphone, AirPods lack a good, accurate low end.